 I was reminded of that harsh lesson, which I learnt in the 1990s, and have since spoken of as ‘reductionist determinism’, when idly reading Thomas Nagel’s review of Kwame Anthony Appiah’s book, As If: Idealization and Ideals, in The New York Review of Books (5 April 2018, vol LXV, no 6, pp 36-38).
 The essay is online, but accessible only by subscription.

-As explained by Nagel, Appiah’s concept of idealization, taken from German philosopher Hans Vaihinger’s concept of ‘fictive thinking’, strikes me as very close to my own formulation of ‘reductionism’, often as part of what I have seen in political economy, management, and technology practices as confusing oversimplifications for reality, and then insisting that everyone else does the same-a ‘reductionist determinism’.
+As explained by Nagel, Appiah’s concept of idealization, taken from German philosopher Hans Vaihinger’s concept of ‘fictive thinking’, strikes me as very close to my own formulation of ‘reductionism’, often as part of what I have seen in political economy, management, and technology practices that confuse oversimplifications for reality.

 Hans Vaihinger’s influence